Engineering Teachers, Postsecondary - 25-1032.00

 • Initiate, facilitate, and moderate class discussions.

-• Keep abreast of developments in their field by reading current literature, talking with colleagues, and participating in professional conferences.
+• Keep abreast of developments in the field by reading current literature, talking with colleagues, and participating in professional conferences.

-• Maintain regularly scheduled office hours in order to advise and assist students.
+• Maintain regularly scheduled office hours to advise and assist students.

 • Maintain student attendance records, grades, and other required records.